 Bedsores are preventable if nursing homes and their staff provide residents with the appropriate care.
 If bedsores develop or worsen because of negligence and poor care, nursing home facilities can be held responsible.
 The Savannah nursing home bedsore lawyers at Roden Law can help you determine if your loved one’s injury was caused by negligence and if he or she has a case against the facility.
 Filing a lawsuit against a negligent nursing home facility can help you recover compensation for the injuries and suffering your loved one has experienced.

-As trusted nursing home abuse attorneys in Savannah, we are dedicated to standing up for the rights of those who have been harmed by negligent facilities.
+Roden Law’s nursing home abuse attorneys in Savannah are dedicated to standing up for the rights of those who negligent facilities have harmed.
 Contact us today for a free, no obligation consultation.
 We do not get paid unless you get compensation.

 Call 1-844-RESULTS now to schedule a free consultation.